The devastating effects of discarded monofilament are felt on Bayou Drive and beyond.

 Suzanne Young and her husband Rob have lived in Hernando County for thirty years and bike routinely on Bayou Drive.

-“We saw you out there photographing the bird and we stopped,” Suzanne Young said.
+“We saw you out there photographing the bird and we stopped,” Suzanne Young said to me.
 “You told us about the lure in his mouth, and that you have been trying to feed him and coax him in and you were trying to save him.”

-Suzanne continued, “I was walking through the Swamp Fest and saw the booth (UF/IFAS Extension; Sea Grant) and started chatting with Brittney about what she was doing and told her about the bird [The Great Blue Heron].”
+Suzanne continued, “I was walking through the Swamp Fest and saw the booth (UF/IFAS Extension; Sea Grant) and started chatting with Brittney about what she was doing and told her about the bird [Bay, the Great Blue Heron].”

 “Use them for the monofilament, put your garbage in the garbage can and respect this area,” Suzanne Young said.
 “I love this area.”